 In this way, Masayuki Chatani will explain how “ambitious” digital management should be and how to have awareness to realize fantasy-. vision- and implementation-driven digital management.

-(Masayuki Chatani, Representative Director & CEO of KPMG Ignition Tokyo and CDO of KPMG Japan)
+(Masayuki Chatani, Representative Director & CEO of KPMG Ignition Tokyo and CDO of KPMG Japan) *Professional affiliation and official position in the article are at the time of publication.

 ――Mr. Chatani, I understand that you have been involved in digital-based businesses since you started working.
 On the other hand, there seem to be many business people that feel an aversion when they hear the words “digital” and “technology.”